w3f/polkadot-wiki/docs/learn/learn-opengov.md

 queues.
 There is a queue for Council-approved proposals and a queue for publicly submitted proposals.
 The referendum to be voted upon alternates between the top proposal in the two queues.

 The "top" proposal is determined by the amount of stake bonded behind it.
-If the the current queue selection attempts to create a referendum with no proposals (it is empty) and proposals are waiting in the other queue, the top proposal in the other queue will become a referendum.
+If the current queue selection attempts to create a referendum with no proposals (it is empty) and proposals are waiting in the other queue, the top proposal in the other queue will become a referendum.